This chapter describes the scope rules, and most of the name lookup and flattening of Modelica.

-Outer component declarations may not have modifications (including binding equations).
+Outer component declarations shall not have modifications (including binding equations).
 Outer class declarations should be defined using short-class definitions without modifications.
 However, see also section 5.5.

 An outer element reference in a simulation model requires that one corresponding inner element declaration exist or can be created in a unique way: